ihesp/IPART/joss/paper.md

 ![Locations of a track labelled "198424" found in year 1984.
 Black to yellow color scheme indicates the evolution.\label{fig:track}](ar_track_198424.png)

+Liu et al. in the Texas A&M University have been using this package to explore the responses of atmospheric rivers to meso-scale features in the sea surface temperature, the resolution of climate models and to the future climate changes.
+Their data cover both observational and simulations from different models with different configurations.
+The relaxation on magnitude thresholding in the detection process helps achieve more consistent results across different experiments.

 # External libraries used